 Instead of trading based on your gut feeling, you could trade according to a well-defined plan.
 You may have heard that professional traders feel the market and sometimes make intuitive decisions (which is true).
 Suchlike behavior requires years of experience.
-In fact, most professional traders would never become successful should they have started according to their gut feeling from the very beginning.
+In fact, most professional traders would never become successful should they have started trading according to their gut feeling from the very beginning.

 Poor trading discipline

 It is not only important to have a distinct trading strategy, it is also important to trade in accordance with one.
-Having a trading plan but failing to trade with it won’t help.
+Having a trading plan but failing to trade along with it won’t help.
 Once you’ve determined entry and exit conditions, optimal investment amount and leverage, you have to play by your own rules.